Buying cheap solar panels.

 It is very important that you use the correct electronic charge controller and the correct cables, with your solar panel.
 This will make a significant difference to the charge sent to your battery.
 For this reason we recommend that you use a solar panel kit.
 The kit should contain the correct controller and the correct cables.
 Examples of solar panel kits can be seen on our website.
 Please click here.

 9. Other considerations.

 Whatever solar panel system you buy you want it to last and to work continuously and efficiently without interruption for many years.

 SunWorks has been building and supplying solar panel systems and components since 2002 and there are many of our systems still working well from that time.
 We only select panels that we would be happy to use ourselves and we have been designing and building top class electronic charge controllers for almost 20 years.

 As with most things you get what you pay for.
 Buying very cheap solar panels will usually not save you money, and could be dangerous.

-If you would like to know more, please contact us using the form below:
+If you would like to know more, please contact us:

 Email: [email protected]